Ólafur Páll Ólafsson

 • founders and operators working on interventions or platforms

-• physicians or scientifically serious individuals evaluating contested approaches
+• physicians or scientifically sophisticated individuals evaluating contested approaches

 • researchers or organizations that need clear mechanistic judgment rather than optimistic interpretation